-Keeping spare light bulbs is a bright idea - RV Travel
+Keeping spare light bulbs in your RV is a bright idea

 By Chris Dougherty

 Chris Dougherty is a certified RV technician.
-Here is a story he wrote while he was serving as RVtravel.com’s technical editor.
+Here is a post he wrote while he was serving as RVtravel.com’s technical editor.

 These days many new RVs come equipped with all LED lighting, which is great.
 LEDs last a long time and are very energy efficient.
 The rest of us still have good old-fashioned light bulbs that burn out.